eclipse-sirius/sirius-desktop/plugins/org.eclipse.sirius.server/README.md

 * http://localhost:8080/projects
 * http://localhost:8080/projects/org.eclipse.sirius

-The first request would need to access the collection of project with some pagination using:
+The first request would need to access the collection of projects with some pagination using:

 ```
 {